dondish/go-cluster/README.md

 # How?
 Peer to peer connectivity, using a custom protocol over TCP.
 TCP was chosen because of it's reliability.

-The model itself is a master-slave model, this lets the connection be distributed faster and easier.
+The model itself isn't a master-slave model, this lets the every node to be independent on each other.
-The master introduces new nodes to all of the other nodes.
+Each node can introduce new nodes to all of the other nodes.
 Each node is identified with a custom ID, so nodes can communicate with each other as well.

-## What happens when the master crashes?
-The custom ID is given by the master and it's the number of nodes that have joined before the new node.
-This means the successor of the master is the successor in ID.
+# Features
+* Resilent - Every node is independent of other nodes so when a node crashes nothing happens.
+* Fast - The package uses the gob encoding which is very fast and efficient
+* Customizable - The Message interface is supposed to be customizable, send every type of message you'd like over the cluster.